 Overall, I just wanted to write up my whole experience.
 It felt really difficult for me to make these changes.
 I also went through a breakup during this time, had a bad living situation, etc. so things were a struggle.
 If anyone else has had struggles learning React, tell your story, and let me know.
 I'd like to also thank everyone who helped me along the way.
 I feel like a much better coder now, yet, I should always keep growing.
 The feeling of uncomfortableness could be a growing experience.

-I also had tried using React in 2016... but it was unsuccessful, but maybe for interesting reasons?
+Random aside but I had tried using React in 2016... but it was unsuccessful, but maybe for interesting reasons?